Frequently Asked Questions

 What forms of payment do you accept?

-Jennifer accepts cash (in person sessions only), check (in person sessions only), Jen, Allison, Theresa, and Jessica all accept debit/credit cards, as well as a Health Savings Account card.
-Please also note we have a 24 hour cancelation fee – all appointments not canceled within 24 hours will be charged in full.
+Jennifer accepts cash (in-person sessions only), and check (in-person sessions only), Jen, Allison, Theresa, and Jessica all accept debit/credit cards, as well as a Health Savings Account card.
+Please also note we have a 24-hour cancelation fee – all appointments not canceled within 24 hours will be charged in full.

 What is your cancelation and refund policy?

 We do kindly request you notify us of any cancelation within 24 hours.
 Any session not canceled in advance will be charged in full.
 We ask for a credit card to be kept on file but it will not be charged without permission.
-It will however be charged in the case of a no-show missed appointment.
+It will however be charged in the case of a no-show or missed appointment.
 In addition, our policy is that our packages are non-refundable and do not expire.
 Thank you!
 All packages are non-refundable but do not expire!

 What is “Telehealth” or “virtual sessions” and how does it work for nutrition counseling?